Ólafsvík Town and the Bridal Veil Bæjarfoss Falls on Snæfellsnes Peninsula

-Joined together the neighbouring villages Hellissandur, Rif and the town Ólafsvík are called Snæfellsbær municipality.
+Joined together the neighbouring villages Hellissandur, Rif, and the town Ólafsvík are called Snæfellsbær municipality.

-To me the Ólafsvíkurkirkja church looks like a ship, but I have heard that if you look at it from above it looks like outspread salted cod!
+I think Ólafsvíkurkirkja church looks like a ship, but I have heard that if you look at it from above it looks like outspread salted cod!
 It is made of triangles only, very distinctive.
 I didn't go further up than to the view-dial, which is not high enough to see if the church looks like a salted cod from above.

 Two of my grandfather's sisters are buried in the cemetery in Ólafsvík, but they died of diphtheria only one day apart, the older one only 1-year old and the younger one 4- month's old :( They were the oldest children of my great-grandparents.

 Life sure was hard in the old days and it breaks my heart when I go visit their small grave, which has only got 2 first names written on them, Imba and Helga, and no surname (which in Icelandic would be the name of their father Ásmundur).

 So many people lost several of their children in epidemics just 2 generations ago.
-Thank God for modern day vaccinations, I say.
+Thank God for modern-day vaccinations, I say.

 The road lies through the screes, which is no problem on the new asphalt road, but when I was younger I remember this road as being a bit scary as it was high up and landslides and avalanches are common here.

 The tide was in and he couldn't get any further and it looked like he would have to sleep outside on this special night.
-All of a sudden he saw a beautiful sight of 18 well lit houses where elves were dancing to music.
+All of a sudden he saw a beautiful sight of 18 well-lit houses where elves were dancing to music.

 I would love to see such a sight, but there are many accounts of elf sightings in Iceland like this one, so maybe there is hope for me yet.

-The View-dial and Bæjarfoss falls
+The View-dial at Ólafsvíkurenni and Bæjarfoss falls

-The road is a gravel road and you will find information signs by the turn off to the gravel road.
+The road is a gravel road and you will find information signs by the turnoff to the gravel road.
 One of them has got information on Enni.
 Written on it is that the view-dial was made by Hringsjárgerð Jakobs Hálfdanarsonar in 2005.

-From the view-dial I walked up to the Bæjarfoss waterfall in Bæjarfossgil gorge and could stand relatively close to it, but I was too high up, so I walked down to the waterfall and visited it from below for a better view.
+From the view-dial, I walked up to the Bæjarfoss waterfall in Bæjarfossgil gorge and could stand relatively close to it, but I was too high up, so I walked down to the waterfall and visited it from below for a better view.
 It is so majestic when you stand below it.

 It is quite a beautiful waterfall.
-My photos are taken mid May when it was still cold and grey and the view-dial was in the shadow of the mountain.
+My photos are taken mid-May when it was still cold and grey and the view-dial was in the shadow of the mountain.
 And there were snowbanks in the mountain by the waterfall.
 I will have to go back for summer photos!
 The waterfall looks like a thin bridal veil.

 Bæjarfossgil gorge is midway between Mt.
 Enni and Tvísteinahlíð.

 I also want to show you a beautiful spot just east of Ólafsvík.
-If you drive a little further and the tide is out then you can visit this beautiful cliff beach where the rocks look like giants guarding the shoreline!
+If you drive a little further and the tide is out, then you can visit this beautiful cliff beach where the rocks look like giants guarding the shoreline!

 Ólafsvík is located by Útnesvegur road number 574.
 Just a short distance further on this road joins the main road on the Snæfellsnes peninsula, the Snæfellsnes road number 54.